codedragon/code_reviews/slides.md

-# Try to understand the system, big picture
+# Try to understand the big picture
+## how the system is suppose to work
 ## map out how data flows